gustavla/dcpu16/README.md

 # DCPU-16

-DCPU-16 assembler, disassembler and emulator written in Rust 1.0.
+DCPU-16 assembler, disassembler and emulator written in Rust.

+DCPU-16 is a CPU specification from the never completed game 0x10c by Notch (from 2012).
 More info about the DCPU-16:

 * https://en.wikipedia.org/wiki/0x10c
 * https://raw.githubusercontent.com/gatesphere/demi-16/master/docs/dcpu-specs/dcpu-1-7.txt

-To run DCPU-16 programs with hardware devices (such as a monitor), use:
+To run DCPU-16 programs with hardware devices (such as a monitor, keyboard, etc.), use:

 * [dcpu16-gui](https://github.com/gustavla/dcpu16-gui)

 ## Completed features

+The DCPU-16 is feature complete and ready for use:

-* Assembler (feature complete)
+* Assembler
   * Labels
   * String literals
   * Arithmetic literals (e.g. `SET A, 0x8000+100*3`)
   * Readable error messages
-* Disassembler (feature complete)
+* Disassembler
   * Separate tokenizer
   * Colorized output
 * Emulator
-  * Basic instructions
+  * All DCPU-16 v1.7 instructions are supported
-  * Conditionals
-  * Jumps
-  * Interrupts
-  * Some hardware support
+  * Attach devices (although no devices are implemented in this repo)
+  * A few extra instructions, good for debugging and testing

-## Planned
+## Planned extended features

-* Emulator
+* More unit tests
-  * Better support for hardware
+* Concurrency support
+* Communication between DCPU-16 computers

 ## Binaries